Couchbase-Ecosystem/cbl-reactnative-docs/docs/intro.md

 More information on React Native - Native Modules can be found here: [React Native Docs](https://reactnative.dev/docs/native-modules-intro)

 :::note
 This plugin only works with iOS and Android platforms.
-Web support is not available.
+Web, Windows, and MacOS support is not available.
 :::

 The version of this plugin is based on supporting Couchbase Lite Enterprise for iOS and Android.
 This plugin is not compatible with Couchbase Lite Community Edition.
 A [license](https://www.couchbase.com/pricing/) is required to use Couchbase Lite Enterprise edition.